 4. Is the Sales Price extremely High or Low for the area?

 Exceptions typically only occur in the extremes.
 In our area, anything under $150,000 is considered extremely low and might require a higher commission rate offered to the buyer’s agent.
 When prices get really low, my team has a minimum flat commission charge of 3,000 (which would be 2% off a sales price of $150,000).
 Anything under 150,000 we would also recommend the seller offer the buyer’s agent a commission of 3%, which would put the total at 5%.

 In our area (currently) anything priced over 1.5 million is considered really high.
-Typically our 2% commission is reduced (depending on how high the price tag goes) and we can also safely reduce the commission we are offering the buyer’s agent and still meet their expectations.
+Typically our real estate commission is reduced (depending on how high the price tag goes) somewhat and we can also safely reduce the commission we are offering the buyer’s agent and still meet their expectations.

 Real Estate Commission Calculator

 Whatever the sales price and commission rate might be, you can fill it in and use our simple real estate commission calculator below.